Buyer's guide to HDMI cables

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-High-definition Multimedia Interface (HDMI) is a video and audio input used for connecting HD equipment, such as a Blu-ray player, PVR or a Sky HD box, to your television.
+High-definition Multimedia Interface (HDMI) is a video and audio connection used between HD equipment, such as a Blu-ray player, PVR or a Sky HD box, and your television.

 Until the arrival of high definition (HD), the vast majority of connections were carried out using Scart leads.
 You can still use Scart leads to connect Blu ray players, games consoles and more devices, but you'll need to use HDMI leads to enjoy full HD picture quality.